Kevinl0378/league-of-legends-analysis/README.md

 Accuracy:  0.2781881699438524
 ```

 A problem that I noticed with this regression was that the accuracy of the model was very low, with a score of roughly 28%.
-In response, I tried using the `statsmodels` library to run a regression.
-However, this model also yielded a 28% coefficient of determination (as seen below), which signified that something was wrong.
+In response, I used the `statsmodels` library to run another regression with the purpose of obtaining another sample.
+This model also yielded a 28% coefficient of determination (as seen below), which signified that something was wrong.

 ```
                             OLS Regression Results